CarolGitonga/quotes/README.md

 # Quotes

 ##### By Carol Gitonga
-Description
-This project is a web application made using AngularJs where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This website uses AngularJs where users can create quotes and have those quotes voted on.

 ## Table of Content